xfix/wahoo/FAQ.md

 ## Does Wahoo support Oh My Fish plugins?

-No, but we have your covered in the [Wahoo Foundry](https://github.com/wa/).
+No, but we got you covered in the [Wahoo Foundry](https://github.com/wa/).

 #### Long Answer